Lindsey Thomson, Director of Public Affairs with Minister Carolyn Bennette at the Equal Voice Gala.

 Learn more about each of our three recommendations below, and visit our Professional Practice Documents webpage to browse our submissions to the Federal Government.

-For better and more equitable mental health services provided to the refugee population, the Canadian Counselling and Psychotherapy Association (CCPA) recommends the IFHP recognizes CCCs as service providers in unregulated provinces and territories to address access to care issues and increase the availability of qualified and competent practitioners.
+The outcome of both barriers to accessing care is an increase in disparities and inequities in mental health services for refugees and immigrants in comparison to the general population.
+For better and more equitable mental health service provision to the immigrant and refugee population, CCPA recommends the IFHP recognize CCCs as service providers in unregulated provinces and remove the diagnosis and referral to address access to care issues and increase the availability of qualified and competent practitioners.

 There is a significant need for improved access to qualified professional mental health support for the Indigenous Peoples of Canada.
 Attempts at assimilation have contributed to mental health challenges for First Nations, Inuit, and Métis peoples, which, in turn, have led to harm in Indigenous communities.
 The loss of their culture, identity and self-determination has had profound and lasting impacts on their mental well-being.